supun/singtel-test/README.md

 # singtel-test
 Animal is the base class because all the creatures belong to animal.

+Interfaces are there to implement different charasteristics of animals (Flyable, Walkble etc)

 AnimalFactory class has the createAnimal() method which returns relavant Animal type object (Fish, Bird, Duck etc).

 Test folder includes the testing method to verify each type of Animals